lan13005/PyAmpTools/_sources/intro.md

 # Installation

 Please make modifications to `DockerInstall.sh` to match your environment.
-These installion steps builds on top of a minimal base image/environment.
+These installation steps builds on top of a minimal base image/environment.
 Some important considerations:
 - if you already have conda then comment out those lines
 - default is to build with mpi support
 - if you need gpu support or gpu+mpi support then you can still go into `external` folder and run `make mpigpi` and additional shared libraries will be built